 The rise in plant-based meat alternatives is taking the fast-food world — as well as the intimacy of our kitchens — by storm.
-In fact, a Kentucky Fried Chicken, based in Atlanta, sold out of their new plant-based Beyond Meat chicken within a few hours of opening!
+A Kentucky Fried Chicken, based in Atlanta, sold out of their new plant-based Beyond Meat chicken within a few hours of opening!

 With any new processed food product, it’s important to take a very close look at exactly what you’re consuming.
 This is especially true when you’re talking about highly processed food items.

 While these new meatless alternatives — such as Beyond Meat and the Impossible Burger — are a boon for the environment, we can’t forget that these foods aren’t automatically healthy just because they’re environmentally friendly.
-Unfortunately, this realization is not one that has hit the masses just yet in regards to plant-based meat products.
+Unfortunately, this realization has not hit the masses just yet regarding plant-based meat products.

 What’s the nitty-gritty on plant-based meats?